Interactive video and sound installation, Sinne, Helsinki, 2016

 Precession (screensaver) challenges the notions of energy, time and scale, as well as reconsiders the dynamics of passivity through the use of interactive technology, that simultaneously creates the work and shared experience.
 This touches upon on the very origins of creativity and inspiration.
 The work emerges from both the material science of colour and the orbital changes of Earth – between micro and macro time.
 It also questions how we perceive and represent our current location and position, and the inconsistencies of this process, as seen through the mythology of the sky.

 Precession (screensaver) is an interactive, site-specific installation that follows the constellation and astromythology of Lyra.
 Its six brightest stars are projected on the floor of the gallery according to their current positions in the sky.
 These astronomical coordinates define the interactive points that activate the audio-visual material.
 The presence and movement of the audience live-edits the appearance of the work moment-by-moment with sensor technology.
 The work is continuous.
-When no-one occupies the space, a meditative screensaver loops in the space 24/7 until interruption.
+When no-one occupies the space, a meditative screensaver loops in the space 24/7 until interrupted.

 The perplexing landscapes inside colour emerge one after another, the sounds in the space accumulate and deepen in pitch until the moment where they become completely inaudible.
 The microscopic imagery was gathered through research into the internal structure of colour pigments.
 Through 40 000x magnification into the chemical compound, it is possible to see the physicality of colour, its material composition.
 The soundscape has been translated from the electromagnetic radiation of stars and planets into sound waves and is determined by the ongoing choreography of the audience.